turingschool/frontend-mod-1-prework/section1/relection.md

 ### 8. Think of a site or app you use frequently.
 Where do you think the developers used concatention?

-Netflix will greet me each time I log into the app with a sentence, "Welcome back, Mark." which would use a name variable that is inserted into the string ("Welcome back," + name + ".")
+Netflix will greet me each time I log into the app with a sentence, "Welcome back, Mark." which would use a name variable that is inserted into the string `consol.log("Welcome back," + name + ".");`

 ### 9. What questions do you still have about the work we've done so far? (not having a question is not an option)